 - Princess Mimina in Nurse Angel Ririka SOS.
 She aims for Plucky Girl, but she's still bossy, insensitive, and more likely to create conflict than resolve it.

-- A djinn (or Genie if you wanna be technical) princess from Gold Digger named Madrid was definitely this.
-Causing all sorts of trouble to the Diggers family and their friends through trickery and shapeshifting.
-However after escaping after a failed plot, she winds up in Antarctica where two dragons (who are some of the nastiest creatures in the series) were hiding and was viciously tortured and left for dead.
-Say the least the experience left her humbled and her next encounter with Gina was an apology for her misdeeds.
+- A djinn (or Genie if you wanna be technical) princess from Gold Digger named Madrid was definitely this, causing all sorts of trouble to the Diggers family and their friends through trickery and shapeshifting.
+However, after escaping after a failed plot, she winds up in Antarctica where two dragons (who are some of the nastiest creatures in the series) were hiding and was viciously tortured and left for dead.
+The experience left her humbled (to say the least) and her next encounter with Gina was an apology for her misdeeds.

-- Played terrifyingly straight with The Yellow Bastard who can even get away with raping and killing children.
-Well,... get away with it for a little over eight years anyway.
+- Sin City: Played terrifyingly straight with The Yellow Bastard a.k.a Junior from the Roark political dynasty who can even get away with raping and killing children.
+Well,... get away with it for a little over eight years anyway until he met a detective who takes out both of Junior's weapons.
+Twice.

-- In one the “Tintin” story In the Land of Black Gold, Our hero has to find and rescue the Emir’s son Abdallah.
-The little prince is coddled by his father, who lets him get away with abusing his guests, and refers to him in sweet terms like “My little sugarplum”.
+- In the Land of Black Gold, our hero has to find and rescue the Emir’s son Abdallah.
+The little prince is coddled by his father, who lets him get away with abusing his guests, and refers to him in sweet terms like “My little sugarplum” (but he has had enough of his pranks).
 Naturally, The Prince is a complete brat who demands everyone give him what he wants because “My father’s the Emir, and he’ll cut your head off!!!"
+After this though, he's taken a liking to Captain Haddock.

 - In The Red Sea Sharks, Abdallah is sent to Marlinspike for safekeeping during another crisis, where his entourage sets up a bedouin tent in the middle of the living room.
 This was referenced by a French newspaper when Libyan dictator Muammar Khadaffy set up his bedouin tent at an international conference held in France, earning him the headline: "Abdallah comes to France".